sa7mon/miniprint/dev-notes.md

 ## 2/27/19
 Worked on a unified way of logging that would allow easy parsing later when looking through the logs

+Since we can only connect to one client at a time, I added a request timeout variable.
+If the timeout elapses without receiving another request from the client, the connection is closed.